Jean-Louis Schlesser: Off-road racing

 After a first outing in 1984, Schlesser began to compete regularly in the Paris-Dakar Rally in 1989.
 In 1992 he began to build his own dune buggies to compete in the Dakar and other desert marathons and European bajas.
-His first buggy, the Porsche-powered Schlesser Original, debuted in 1992 in the Baja Portugal 1000, which Schlesser won outright, beating the works Citroën cars with a two-wheel drive vehicle and without a navigator by his side.
+His first buggy, the Porsche-powered Schlesser Original, debuted in 1992 in the Baja Portugal 1000, which Schlesser won outright, beating the works Citroën cars with a two-wheel-drive vehicle and without a navigator by his side.

 He went on to several 2WD class and overall wins the following years, before taking the overall victory in the 1999 and 2000 editions of the Dakar (respectively, Granada-Dakar and Paris-Dakar-Cairo).
 In the 2001 Dakar he was near victory but penalised one hour for unsportsmanlike conduct after illegally blocking his closest competitor both at the start and during the penultimate stage.

+Returning to the podium for 2004 Dakar Rally with third overall, and once again in 2007, beating many factory efforts and winning stages, Schlesser and his team continued to compete in the event until 2008 Dakar Rally.
+That year, the rally raid was cancelled due to concerns over a possible terrorist attack.
+The outfit had three cars entered but did not return for the 2009 event.

 He also won the FIA Cross Country Rally World Cup from 1998 to 2002 and the 2 WD FIA Cross Country Rally World Cup several times.
 Schlesser won every edition of the Africa Eco Race from its establishment in 2009 to 2014.